DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/02-regression/homework.md

 * Try different seed values: `[0, 1, 2, 3, 4, 5, 6, 7, 8, 9]`.
 * For each seed, do the train/validation/test split with 60%/20%/20% distribution.
 * Fill the missing values with 0 and train a model without regularization.
-* For each seed, collect the RMSE scores.
+* For each seed, evaluate the model on the validation dataset and collect the RMSE scores.
 * What's the standard deviation of all the scores?
 To compute the standard deviation, use `np.std`.
 * Round the result to 3 decimal digits (`round(std, 3)`)